 There is perhaps no other cultural area where Hungarian art has made a bigger impact than in music.
 A number of Hungarian composers and musicians – among them Ferenc Liszt, Béla Bartók, Zoltán Kodály, György Ligeti and Zoltán Kocsis – have made their mark on the universal language of music, yet Hungary lacked a centre to provide a comprehensive overview of the treasures of their legacy in the global context of music history.

-The two interior spaces on the level of the park are suitable for hosting live music events, concerts and workshops.
-In the open-air garden area, people can have a pleasant conversation while enjoying concerts and performances on an open-air stage.
+The two interior spaces on the level of the park are suitable for hosting live music events, concerts, and workshops.
+In the open-air garden area, people can have a pleasant conversations while enjoying concerts and performances on an open-air stage.
 The upstairs level houses the library providing a place for quiet study, learning and education with works primarily on popular music, as well as music education rooms with workshops bringing young people closer to music.

-Spring edition: June, 2-4.2023
+Spring Edition: June, 2-4.2023

 Autumn Edition: September, 15-17.2023